sparkflows/sparkflows-docs/docs/tutorials/machine-learning/bike-rental-prediction.rst

 Calculate vectorindexer
 -----------------------

-It identify categorical features and index them using vectorindexer Node.
+It identifies categorical features and index them using vectorindexer Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^